finix-payments/finix-nodejs/README.md

 ### Prerequisites
 - Node.js 16 or higher
 - Suggested: Your own API credentials.
-    - The tests use the API credentials from our public documentaiton, but you will need your own credentials.
+Our tests use the API credentials from Finix's public documentation, however you need your own credentials to submit requests.
 ### NPM
 ```
 npm install --save @finix-payments/finix